 find out what you can do now to prepare to supply QWB

-The State’s Special Project Unit will be speaking to the timber industry about Global Tourism Hubs (GTH) and Queen’s Wharf Brisbane on Tuesday 13 February 2018.
+Steve Keating, Executive Director - Special Project Unit, Department of State Development will be speaking to the timber industry about Global Tourism Hubs (GTH) and Queen’s Wharf Brisbane on Tuesday 13 February 2018.

 The Special Projects Unit (SPU) is a specialised work unit within the State Government that achieves economic development outcomes by facilitating and delivering complex joint venture Global Tourism Hub (GTH) projects.